Derek Wilford: Aftermath

 Wilford was known locally in Derry in the aftermath as the 'Butcher of the Bogside'.
 On 4 November 1972, Wilford captured the Ulster Volunteer Force leader Gusty Spence, then on the run from prison.

-Wilford has been outspoken against the criticism of his leadership and has always defended the actions of his soldiers since the incident.
+Wilford had been outspoken against the criticism of his leadership and always defended the actions of his soldiers since the incident.
 He always maintained his soldiers were fired upon first and in 1992 in a BBC documentary he stated "I don't believe my soldiers were wrong", reasoning "If you get into an enormous crowd which is out to make mischief you are in the first instance a party to it."
 In 1998 he stated he was angry at Tony Blair's intention of setting up the Saville Inquiry and that he should not apologise for it.
 In 1999, speaking on BBC radio he "suggest[ed] that almost all Northern Ireland Catholics were closet republicans".
-This reportedly angered family members of some victims.
+This reportedly angered the family members of some victims.
 He later apologised for his comments, yet "the army distanced itself from him".

-Wilford has claimed he has been made a scapegoat since that day and has been abandoned by the military hierarchy and British Government.
-Despite this he didn't retire from the army until 1983, although he stated he felt constantly passed over for promotion, ending his career only one rank higher than his 1972 rank.
+Wilford had claimed he had been made a scapegoat since that day and had been abandoned by the military hierarchy and British Government.
+Despite this he did not retire from the army until 1983, although he stated he felt constantly passed over for promotion, ending his career only one rank higher than his 1972 rank.

 Personal life

+Derek Wilford was born on 16 February 1933.
 In 2000, Wilford was living outside the United Kingdom.
 According to the Derry Journal, as of 2010, he had been living in Belgium for a number of years with his new wife and daughter.
-In the wake of the release of the Saville report, he has refused to make any further comments, stating "I don't want to talk about it.
+In the wake of the release of the Saville report, he had refused to make any further comments, stating "I don't want to talk about it.
 It's all been said."

-In 2010, he was incorrectly reported by RTE and the BBC to have died.
+In 2010, he was incorrectly reported by RTÉ and the BBC to have died.

+Wilford died following Parkinson's disease on 24 November 2023, at the age of 90.